mikechao/metmuseum-mcp/README.md

       - metmuseum-mcp
 ```

-## Example queries
+## Example Queries

-Here some questions you can ask the AI model when this server in connected:
+Here are some questions you can ask the AI model when this server is connected:

 ```
 Can you help me explore the works of Vincent Van Gogh?
 Can you help me explore the Met?
-Can you show me a few painting from the Asian Art department?
+Can you show me a few paintings from the Asian Art department?
 Can you find the painting titled "Corridor in the Asylum"?
 Can you find any art that has "cat" in the title or features "cats"?
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-### Development
+## Development

 This project uses `pnpm` for local development and CI.